María de los Ángeles Alvariño González: In the United States

 In January 1970, she was appointed to a position as Fisheries Research Biologist at the prestigious Southwest Fisheries Science Center (which is part of the National Oceanic and Atmospheric Administration).
 Here she continued her research in Chaetognatha, Siphonophora, and studied the relationship between the predatory behavior of these organisms and the survival of fish larvae.
 She also studied the distribution of Chaetognatha and Siphonophora species in the Pacific and Antarctic Oceans, and plankton movement, in particular the effect of plankton introductions through pollution or ship movements.

 In the later 1970s, Alvariño worked to coordinate oceanic research among Latin American nations, and she studied the Antarctic.
 During this period she received various grants from the Food and Agriculture Organization of the United Nations (FAO) and from the United Nations Educational, Scientific, and Cultural Organization (UNESCO).

-She retired as Emeritus Scientist in 1993 but continued to conduct research on seagoing vessels hosted by various countries.
-Toward the end of her life, Ángeles Alvariño devoted herself to study the early history of scientific exploration.
+She retired as an emeritus Scientist in 1993 but continued to conduct research on seagoing vessels hosted by various countries.
+Towards the end of her life, Ángeles Alvariño devoted herself to study the early history of scientific exploration.
 She looked closely into the scientific discoveries of early Spanish explorers and navigators who first mapped the oceans and their currents.
-As part of these investigations, she published a full account of the Malaspina Expedition, the first scientific oceanic expedition that traveled throughout the western Atlantic Ocean and the Pacific Ocean from 1789–94.
+As part of these investigations, she published a full account of the Malaspina Expedition, the first scientific oceanic expedition that traveled throughout the western Atlantic Ocean and the Pacific Ocean from 1789 to 1794.

-Throughout her life, Ángeles Alvariño also served as faculty at the National Autonomous University of Mexico in 1976; at San Diego State University from 1979–82; and later, at the University of San Diego from 1982–85.
-She also was visiting professor at the Federal University of Paraná in Brazil in 1982, and at the National Polytechnic Institute of Mexico from 1982–86.
+Throughout her life, Ángeles Alvariño also served as a faculty member at the National Autonomous University of Mexico in 1976; at San Diego State University from 1979 to 1982; and later, at the University of San Diego from 1982 to 1985.
+She also was a visiting professor at the Federal University of Paraná in Brazil in 1982, and at the National Polytechnic Institute of Mexico from 1982 to 1986.
 During these years Alvariño directed the doctoral research of several students and served on thesis committees in various countries.

 Upon her death in San Diego (California), on 29 May 2005, she left a finished manuscript on the birds and marine animals found in the Malaspina Expedition that she had previously studied.
 This project will soon be completed and translated by her daughter.